survivejs/webpack-book/manuscript/output/01_targets.md

 T> To learn more about the topic, read [James Long's series](https://jlongster.com/Backend-Apps-with-Webpack--Part-I) about developing backend applications with webpack.

+T> If you develop a server using webpack, see [nodemon-webpack-plugin](https://www.npmjs.com/package/nodemon-webpack-plugin).
+The plugin is able to restart your server process without having to set up an external watcher.

 ## Desktop targets

 There are desktop shells, such as [NW.js](https://nwjs.io/) (previously _node-webkit_) and [Electron](http://electron.atom.io/) (previously _Atom_).
 Webpack can target these as follows: